ketian/si-hw/readme.md

-# SI-HW
+# SI-HW: Scala for the Impatient - HomeWork

-Exercises of the book -- *Scala for the Impatient*.
+Solutions to exercises in the book.

 ----